Saeed1989/marn-mean-web-mobile-boilerplate/server_apply/README.md

 ## Features

-- CRUD for users, resources, role, permission, catagory, data
+- CRUD for users, resources, role, permission, category, data
 - API is open to only authorised users
 - Operations are restriced based on level of usrs authority